8. Frequently asked questions

 ---------------------------

-A – No. If you do not have Cyber Essentials PLUS accreditation simply choose "no" or "don't know" when prompted.
-Where organisations do hold Cyber Essentials PLUS they do not have to respond to some toolkit questions, but Cyber Essentials Plus certification is not mandatory.
+A – No. If you do not have Cyber Essentials PLUS accreditation simply choose 'no' or 'don't know' when prompted.
+Where organisations do hold Cyber Essentials PLUS they do not have to respond to some toolkit questions, as these will be exempt, but Cyber Essentials PLUS certification is not mandatory.

 The same principle applies to any questions you may be asked about ISO 27001, NHS Mail and PSNIA certification.